solo-io/service-mesh-for-less-blog/README.md

 # What about Performance?

-With the premise of this blog post focused on doing more for less, we have already covered two initial goals of Ambient mesh in reducing infrastructure cost as well as simplifying operations, but what about performance?
+With the premise of this blog post focused on doing more for less, we have already covered two initial goals of Ambient mode in reducing infrastructure cost as well as simplifying operations, but what about performance?

-Taking the example app above, we ran the following experiment to validate that Ambient mesh can perform at-par or better than the traditional sidecar based approach.
+Taking the example app above, we ran the following experiment to validate that Ambient mode can perform at-par or better than the traditional sidecar based approach.
 For this test, we evaluated the same application deployed on a cluster with LinkerD against a cluster with Istio Ambient Mode.

 First we set some baseline performance requirements for our 3-tier application workload that is deployed across 50 namespaces.